 Health & Safety Officer: Craig Ferguson (Head of Facilities)

-The College fully recognises the importance of Health & Safety, and, as a minimum, will comply with all aspects of The Health & Safety at Work etc 1974, and all associated Regulations and Approved Codes of Practice.
+The college not only accepts the legal duties of care set out in the Health and Safety at Work etc., Act 1974 and all associated Regulations and Approved Codes of Practice but also our moral and ethical obligations.
 Our aim at all times is to ensure the safest possible working environment for all of our students, staff and visitors.
 Everyone has a responsibility to protect themselves and others from hazards resulting from work or behaviour.
 It is your duty to follow closely all advice and instruction given by Lecturers, College staff, on official notices and in the Student Code of Conduct.
 You should not attempt to carry out work of a dangerous nature nor operate machines unless instructed to do so.
 Personal Protective Equipment (PPE) must be worn as instructed by the Lecturer.

 2. Children, Young People and Vulnerable Adults